panzi/ansi-img/README.md

 `█`, `▄`, and `▀` plus
 [24-bit color ANSI escape sequences](https://en.wikipedia.org/wiki/ANSI_escape_code#24-bit)
 to set foreground and background colors in order to render two pixels for each character.
+It also uses ANSI escape sequences to move the cursor around, so that it doesn't have to re-paint the whole screen in an animation when only parts change.

-Not every terminal supports these escape sequences, and some that do downsample the color quite heavily.
+Not every terminal supports the 24-bit color escape sequences, and some that do downsample the colors quite heavily.
 Also some terminals don't render the characters perfectly and sometimes leave small gaps.

 It supports displaying animated GIFs!
 (Press Ctrl+C to quit the animation.)